OpenStack Barbican

 Finding Secrets by Name

-You can also retrieve secrets by using the find feature to search by name.
+You can retrieve secrets with the find feature, matching on the secret name.

 apiVersion: external-secrets.io/v1